open-life-science/open-life-science.github.io/about.md

 **Our mentors are:**

-- currently contributor of one or several the Open Science projects or communities
+- contributors of one or several the Open Science projects or communities
 - interested in sharing the benefit they receive from the Open Science community
 - look for opportunities to gain mentoring experience and build their profile
 - love to share their enthusiasm about Open Science